Multi-User Environment

 For information about login, please refer to Introduction to MIP Environments and Login

-In this application you type the XProtect server address just once, and afterwards you can login as two different users to the defined server.
+Afterwards, you can log in as two different users to the defined server.

-Login can be performed as an Active Directory (AD) user or basic user.
-All logins can be done through OAuth or legacy login functionality.
+Login can be performed as an Active Directory (AD) user, a basic user, or an external provider user.

 The sample demonstrates